tinko26/ao/docs/api/src/ao/ao_avl.h.md

 };
 ```

+This type represents an AVL tree node.
 It consists of the following members.

 | `height` | The height of the node, that is, the length of the longest path from the node downwards to a leaf. |
 | `left` | The left child. |